Skip to content

 Opening Settings

 Click Settings in the left sidebar (section settings).
-The page loads the current values from the local database.
+The page loads the current values for the active workspace session.
 Any change takes effect immediately — there is no save/cancel flow; each field auto-saves on change.

 Appearance